Editor Frequently Asked Questions (FAQ)

 At Natalia Iwanek Editing, I work on both fiction (short stories, novellas, and novels) and non-fiction (disability, accessibility, international relations, finance).

-In particular, I offer all five stages of the editing process, including manuscript evaluationdevelopmental editingstylistic editingcopy editing, and proofreading.
+In particular, I offer all five stages of the editing process.
+These include manuscript evaluationdevelopmental editingstylistic editingcopy editing, and proofreading.

 What types of editing do you not offer?